Q1: What certification/license types utilize this eLicensing system?

 Q9: How can I change the name on my EMT certification?

-Name change submissions can be done on your eLicensing account.
-You will need to have official name change documentation ready to be uploaded, such as a government issued I.D. or legal name change documentation with your new name indicated.
+Name change requests can be submitted using your eLicensing account.
+Please be prepared to submit/upload official name change documentation, such as a government issued I.D. or legal name change documentation with your new name indicated.
 Please visit https://www.mass.gov/how-to/change-information-on-your-ems-certification-card-or-request-a-duplicate-card for instructions.

 Q10: How can I change the email or mailing address on my EMT certification?

-Address changes can be done on your eLicensing account.
+Address changes can be submitted using your eLicensing account.
 Please visit https://www.mass.gov/how-to/change-information-on-your-ems-certification-card-or-request-a-duplicate-card for instructions.

 Q11: Do I still need to have NREMT certification in order to become an EMT?